LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 		foo(...),
 		benchmark(bar(...), Time).

-Annotations are written, by default, between parenthesis after and in the same line as the test results.
+Annotations are written, by default, between parentheses after and in the same line as the test results.